kontent-ai/react-components/README.md

 Rich text elements from Kontent could be resolved to React components using [html-react-parser](https://www.npmjs.com/package/html-react-parser) (based on [this article](https://rshackleton.co.uk/articles/rendering-kentico-cloud-linked-content-items-with-react-components-in-gatsby))

 This package should make the usage easier.
-Basically by loading the rich text data and use these components to provide this data and resolution functions.
+Basically by loading the rich text data and use these components to provide this data and resolver functions.

 > More showcases could be found in [RichTextElement.spec.tsx](./tests/components/rich-text-element/RichTextElement.spec.tsx).